 Care does not stop with the treatment of the cancer itself.
 We are just as concerned about our patients’ nutrition, psychological and social adjustments, and pain control as well as the impact of cancer on their families.

-Gynecologic cancer prevention takes the forefront at the Hereditary Gynecologic Cancer Program at the Simmons Cancer Center.
-Begun in September 2000, this program offers an opportunity for assessment, counseling, preventive surgery, and medical management to patients with increased risks for gynecological cancer.
+Gynecologic cancer prevention takes the forefront at the Hereditary Gynecologic Cancer Program at Simmons Cancer Center.
+Begun in September 2000, this Program offers an opportunity for assessment, counseling, preventive surgery, and medical management to patients with increased risks for gynecological cancer.

 Working in conjunction with a genetic counselor, gynecologic oncologists can determine whether gynecological cancer in a given family is hereditary.
 Physicians provide risk assessment and counseling to these patients and their families.